gravitational/gravity/docs/5.x/quickstart.md

 ### Publishing

-While the resulting Application Bundle can be used as is, Telekube also allows you to publish it in your Ops Center for distribution.
+While the resulting Application Bundle can be used as is, Gravity also allows you to publish it in your Ops Center for distribution.
 Publishing it in the Ops Center also allows you to see how many instances of the application are running and even connect to them remotely.